 Instructions

-- Prepare a water bath for whisking the egg whites: You need two stainless steel pots, one slightly larger than the other.
-Pour about 1 inch of water into the larger pot.
-Place the smaller pot in the lower larger pot; the bottom of the upper pot must not touch the water surface.
-Place both pots on the stove and turn it on to high heat.
-As soon as the water starts to boil, the rising steam heats the upper pot.
-Once the pot is hot, turn the heat down to a minimum and let the water just simmer.
+- Prepare a double boiler for whisking the egg whites: You'll need two stainless steel pots, one slightly larger than the other.
+Pour about 1 inch of water into the larger pot and place the smaller pot inside it, ensuring the bottom of the smaller pot does not touch the water.
+Put both pots on the stove and turn the heat to high.
+Once the water starts boiling, the rising steam will heat the smaller pot.
+When the smaller pot is hot, reduce the heat to a hardly simmer.

-- Whisk until the sugar has dissolved and the white meringue mass is set and beautifully glossy.
+- Whisk until the sugar has fully dissolved and the meringue is set and beautifully glossy.

-- Remove the top pot with meringue and fold in the shredded coconut.
-Stir the mixture by hand.
+- Remove the top pot with the meringue and fold in the shredded coconut.
+Gently stir the mixture by hand until well combined.

-- Using two spoons, form the meringue mixture into little snowballs - mounds about 1 and ½ inches (4 cm) in diameter.
+- Using two spoons, shape the meringue mixture into small snowball-like mounds, approximately 1 ½ inches (4 cm) in diameter.

-- Bake the cookies in a preheated oven at 340 °F (170 °C) for 5 minutes.
-Then turn the temperature down to 266 °F (130 °C) and bake for another 15 minutes until the cookies are lightly golden on top.
+- Bake the cookies in a preheated oven at 340 °F for 5 minutes.
+Then, reduce the temperature to 260 °F and continue baking for another 15 minutes, until the cookies are lightly golden on top.

 Notes

 - STORAGE: Let the meringue cookies cool completely.
-Store them dry and cool in an airtight container with a lid, where they will keep for about 14 days.
+Store them in a dry, cool place in an airtight container with a lid.
+They will keep fresh for about 14 days.

 - Egg whites whipped in a water bath over steam are called Swiss meringue.